 Opera is by now an ancient tradition.
 I attended the 400 years of Orfeo performance.
 I don't want to get into the sociological ramifications of this issue, but I feel firmly that looking down on the honored cross-dressing tradition of opera is disrespectful of the genre.
 It's fun.
 Relax and enjoy it.

-This is a response to the essay in Eye Bags.
 The picture at the top is Erwin Schrott in Les Vepres Siciliennes at ROH.
 For a list of roles that involve cross-dressing see here.

 I tried to find a picture of them together but failed.
 So I am settling for side by side.
 Now I can't get the text to go below the pictures.
 Sigh.